 The default usage qualifier of the Universal PIN after the ATR is set to "do not use" if all application PINs are enabled or if at least one of the applications where the application PIN is disabled has the Universal PIN usage qualifier set to "do not use".

-b8 b7 b6 b5 b4 b3 b2 b1 Meaning

-0 0 0 0 0 0 0 0 the verification requirement is not used for

-verification

-1 - - - - - - - use verification (DST, CCT)

-- use encipherment (CT)

-use external authentication (AT)

-- 1 - - - - - - - use computation (DST, CCT)

-- use decipherment (CT)

-use internal authentication (AT)

-- - 1 - - - - - - use SM response (CCT, CT, DST)

-- - - 1 - - - - - use SM command (CCT, CT, DST)

-- - - - 1 - - - - use the PIN for verification (Key Reference

-data user knowledge based)

-- - - - - 1 - - - use user authentication, biometric based

-- - - - - - Х Х RFU (default = 00)
+When no application is active on a given logical channel, the Universal PIN usage qualifier is evaluated as after the ATR.

+b8 b7 b6 b5 b4 b3 b2 b1 Meaning 0 0 0 0 0 0 0 0 the verification requirement is not used for verification use verification (DST, CCT) use encipherment (CT) use external authentication (AT) use computation (DST, CCT) use decipherment (CT) use internal authentication (AT) - use SM response (CCT, CT, DST) 1 use SM command (CCT, CT, DST) 1 1 - use the PIN for verification (Key Reference data user knowledge based) - use user authentication, biometric based 1 RFU (default = 00) Χ